Global cloud market grows 33% in Q3 2020 to $36.5 billion

 “But as organisations adjust to the new normal, these longer-term projects are accelerating again.

-“Some organisations are taking a cost-driven approach by reducing capital expenditure on their own data centres and cutting management costs from outsourcing contracts.
+“Some organisations are taking a cost-driven approach by reducing capital expenditure on their own data centers and cutting management costs from outsourcing contracts.
 Others are taking a transformational approach, developing new cloud-native applications and business models.

 “But they will all have to be more measured and cost-conscious, requiring greater control and visibility of spend, while also deciding not to migrate every workload.”